David Rudisha: Career

+Early career

 Rudisha competed at the 2009 World Athletics Championships, reaching the 800 metres semi-finals.
 In September 2009, he won the IAAF Grand Prix meeting in Rieti, Italy, posting a new African record of 1:42.01, beating the 25-year-old record of 1:42.28 set by compatriot Sammy Koskei.
 That effort put him in fourth place on the all-time list.

-2010

 In the 2010 Diamond League, he took on Abubaker Kaki at the Bislett Games in June.
 He defeated Sebastian Coe's 31-year-old meet record with a run of 1:42.04, giving him another place in the top-ten fastest ever 800 m and leaving Kaki the consolation of the fastest ever non-winning time.
 On 10 July, Rudisha ran the 800 m in 1:41.51 at the KBC Night of Athletics in Heusden, Belgium; this new personal record placed him No. 2 all-time in the world for the 800 m.

 On 22 August, Rudisha broke Wilson Kipketer's 800 m world record two days before the anniversary of that record with a time of 1:41.09 while racing in the ISTAF Berlin meeting in Germany.
 Just a week later, he broke the record again at the IAAF World Challenge meeting in Rieti, lowering it to 1:41.01.
 Rudisha recorded four victories on the Diamond League circuit that year to take his first 800 m Diamond Trophy.
 In November, at the age of 21, he became the youngest ever athlete to win the IAAF World Athlete of the Year award.
 He was also crowned Kenyan Sportsman of the Year.

-2011

-Rudisha claimed his first senior global title at the 2011 World Championships in Athletics held in Daegu, South Korea, winning 800 m event with a time 1:43.91.
-He triumphed also in three Diamond League races that season to secure his second consecutive overall 800 m Diamond Race title.
+Rudisha claimed his first senior global title at the 2011 World Championships in Athletics held in Daegu, South Korea, winning the 800 m event with a time of 1:43.91.
+He also triumphed in three Diamond League races that season to secure his second consecutive overall 800 m Diamond Race title.

-2012
+2012: Olympic gold and new world record

 With a time of 1:41.74, Rudisha set the United States all comers 800 m record at the 2012 adidas Grand Prix at Icahn Stadium in New York City.
 He guaranteed his selection for the Kenyan Olympic team for the first time with a win at the Kenyan trials, running a time of 1:42.12 minutes—the fastest ever recorded at altitude.
+In his final race before the Olympics, he held off Asbel Kiprop for the win at the Paris Diamond League, in a new world lead of 1:41.54.